 4. Jimbaran Bay Beach (Pantai Muaya)

-This long and soft white sand beach is not only well known for its gorgeous scenery (the glittering sands stretch for a full 3km!), but also as the spot where local fishermen sell their fresh-from-the-net seafood each morning at the bustling markets.
+This long and soft sand beach is not only well known for its gorgeous scenery (the sands stretch for a full 3km!), but also as the spot where local fishermen sell their fresh-from-the-net seafood each morning at the bustling markets.
 As the island’s seafood hub, it’s no surprise then that you’ll also find a number of beachfront barbecues dotted along the coastline of Jimbaran Bay, cooking up the day’s catch as the sun sets.
 Head to the bay before dark and choose your ocean treats from the never-ending displays to devour just a few minutes later.
 Or, if it’s sunshine you’re after, find a quiet spot beneath the shade to enjoy the calm waters from dawn until dusk.
 Pro tip: it’s the perfect bay to cruise around on a stand-up paddle board!

 Jimbaran Beach is best for seafood sunsets, and on low-tide, it’s perfect for long walks and paddleboarding.